socialjusticehackathon/evictionchatbot/README.md

 # Project Scope

 We set out to develop a chatbot that is educated in Philadelphia-specific eviction facts and that can carry on a conversation with a tenant who is facing eviction.
-We also worked on a number of ChatGPT-based automation features, which we have not yet had time to integrate into the final chatbot.
+We also worked on a number of LLM-based automation features, which we have not yet had time to integrate into the final chatbot.
 The source code for these is in the `prototypes` branch of the repository.

 # Are there other dependencies, resources, or partners you anticipate using or needing in order to deliver the project?